The Cell (film): Plot

 Inside Stargher's mind, Novak is captured and subjected to King Stargher's torture while Deane looks on as Stargher's servant.
-Novak reminds Deane of a painful memory of her younger brother who died after a 6-month coma due to a car accident during her college years to reawaken her awareness that she is in Stargher's mind.
+Novak reminds Deane of a painful memory of her younger brother who died after a six-month coma due to a car accident during her college years to reawaken her awareness that she is in Stargher's mind.
 Deane breaks free of Stargher's hold and stabs King Stargher to free Novak.
 During their escape, Novak sees a version of the glass enclosure with the same insignia as the hoist in Stargher's basement.
-Novak's team discovers that after the hoist's previous owner went bankrupt, the government hired Stargher to seal up his property.
+Novak's team discovers that after the hoist's previous owner went bankrupt, the government hired Stargher to seal up his property in rural Bakersfield.
 Novak races to the property and finds Hickson treading water in the enclosure and breathing through a pipe.
 Novak breaks the glass wall and rescues Hickson.

 Deane, now sympathetic to Young Stargher, locks her colleagues out and reverses the feed of the device to pull Stargher's mind into her own.
-She presents a comforting paradise to Young Stargher but he knows it is only a temporary reprieve from King Stargher.
+She presents a comforting paradise to Young Stargher, but he knows it is only a temporary reprieve from King Stargher.
 He shifts to Adult Stargher to relate a childhood story of when he drowned an injured bird as a mercy killing to prevent its torture at his father's hands.
-King Stargher intrudes as a scaly snake-man but this time, Deane is in control and she beats him to a bloody pulp before impaling him with a sword.
+King Stargher intrudes as a serpentine humanoid, but this time, Deane is in control and she beats him to a bloody pulp before impaling him with a sword.
 However, Young Stargher exhibits the same injuries as King Stargher, and killing either manifestation kills Stargher.
 Adult Stargher reminds her of the story of the bird and implores her to "save" him.
-Deane carries Young Stargher into a pool, putting him out of his misery as Stargher dies in the real world.
+Deane, appearing as a Virgin Mary-like figure, carries Young Stargher into a pool, putting him out of his misery as Stargher dies in the real world.

 In the aftermath, Deane and Novak meet outside of Stargher's house.
-The FBI has officially excluded the mind technology from their inquiry and Deane has gotten approval to use the reverse feed on Edward Baines.
-The final scene is of Baines walking to embrace Deane inside the paradise of Deane's mindscape.
+The FBI has officially excluded the mind technology from their inquiry and Deane has gained approval to use the reverse feed on Edward Baines.
+Inside the paradise of Deane's mindscape, Baines walks to embrace Deane.